objcio/tiny-networking/README.md

 var parse: (Data?, URLResponse?) -> Result<A, Error>
 ```

-This means that we can write our own functionality on top.
+Having `Data` as the input means that you can write our own functionality on top.
 For example, here's a resource that parses images:

 ```swift
 struct ImageError: Error {}